iandees/crawl/README.md

 # Installation

-From this source directory (checked out in the correct place in your GOPATH), run:
+You can install this package simply by running:

-    $ go install cmd/crawl
+    $ go install git.autistici.org/ale/crawl/cmd/crawl

 # Usage